lillianyjiang/lillianyjiang.github.io/_pages/projects.md

 - [Full Report](https://docs.google.com/document/d/1r5WNGwPZPRbmEzHWKOTjnHvrITZxvofNEbPzRQ4WroY/edit?usp=sharing)

+## Covid Vaccine Queue Simulation
+Simulated a COVID vaccine call queue based on age and pre-existing condition using R. Plotted waiting time for queues, poission distribution for arrival time, and exponential distribution for interarrival times.

 ## Temple Run Statistical Test
 To test which powerup in Temple Run collects more coins, I collected by own data by playing Temple Run and conducted a statistical test.